Ingraham High School: The IB Program

 The IB program at Ingraham is led by program coordinator Mr. Guy Thomas.
 This programs provides the students of Ingraham High School with the opportunity to take advanced classes that can be used for college credits.
 While the IB Program at Ingraham High School has been criticized due to a lack of diversity, Ingraham High School continues to offer IB as an option.

 An International School

 Under the direction of the International Education department, for the 2013–2014 school year, Ingraham's official title changed to Ingraham International School to signify the first year of the Language Immersion pathway being implemented at the school and to strengthen the connection with one of its main feeder schools, Hamilton International Middle School.

+Athletics

+Ingraham competes in WIAA Class 3A and is a member of the Metro League in District Two.